 The use of inactivated vaccines, as opposed to live attenuated vaccines, is a contentious issue.
 For example, inactivated vaccines for influenza are currently available as subunit, rather than whole viral vaccines, in the US.
-Live, attenuated vaccines can, in rare cases, cause infection of the pathogen and use of it for influenza has caused hospitalization in some children and elderly.
+Live, attenuated vaccines can, in rare cases, cause infection of the pathogen and the use of it for influenza has caused hospitalization in some children and elders.
 This has led to the recommendation of using inactivated vaccines, instead.

 However, while inactivated vaccines have been recommended for influenza, they can have reduced efficacy when used in young children.
 Broader studies comparing live attenuated vaccines with inactivated vaccines have shown that live attenuated vaccines can be 18% more effective in reducing viral attack rate.
-Furthermore, inactivated vaccines require several infections, which can make it difficult to implement on a broad scale.
+Furthermore, inactivated vaccines require several infections, which can make them difficult to implement on a broad scale.

 Image Credit: Stanisic Vladimir/Shutterstock.com